jacklaaa89/ExpressionParser/README.md

 System.out.println(e.eval()); //prints a = 1;
 ````

+> The ternary operator is also available to shorthand if statements. `var e = (b > 2) ?
+TRUE : FALSE`.

 ###### For & While Loop

 ExpressionParser also supports simple for and while loops in its computation.
 Be aware however that infinite loops can occur from using loop control structures.
+For and while loop have access to any variable which was defined before the loop declaration, but any variable defined inside the loop scope is only available inside that scope.

 **While Loop**